microsoft/AzUrlShortener/azFunctions-deployment.md

 - **Resource group**: Logical group where your resources will be created.
 - **Location**: Select a location (usually closer of your users)
 - **Base Name**: This is how you would like to named your resources.
 Because some names need to be globally unique, the deployment will generate a suffix and append it to the end of your Base name.
+- **Frontend**: Select the frontend that will be deploy.
+Select 'none', if you don't want any.
+Frontend available: `adminBlazorWebsite`, `none`.
+- **Default Url Redirect**: Default URL use when the key pass by the user is not found.
 - **GitHub URL and Branch**: Keep the default if you when to deploy from Frank's master repo.

+#### Setting for adminBlazorWebsite

+- **Frontend-Admin E Mail** : (Required only if frontend = adminBlazorWebsite) The EMail use to connect into the admin Blazor Website.
+- **Frontend-Admin Password** : (Required only if frontend = adminBlazorWebsite) Password use to connect into the admin Blazor Website.
+It MOST by strong Uppercase, lowercase, numbers, and special characters.

 - **Expire On and Owner Name**: Those value are for tags.
 They **won't affect** in any cases your deployment.
 I use it in another project ([AzSubscriptionCleaner](https://github.com/FBoucher/AzSubscriptionCleaner)) to clean my subscription; without this project it's just information.

 Once all the resources are created you will end-up with: